 An examination of period evolution, expansion and innovation.

 The exhibit showcases works from American glass companies and a variety of styles and forms from 19th and 20th centuries.

 A collection of art forms showcasing the vast cultural, physical, historical and religious diversity that can be found across the African continent.

 Features live exhibits of mammals, birds, reptiles and amphibians native to North Carolina.
-Get close to wildlife by walking among butterflies in a Butterfly Pavilion, observing live animals in both Creative Cavern and Insect Alley and hang out in "Our Big Backyard" or explore the Paw Paw Nature Trail.
+Get close to wildlife by walking among butterflies in a Butterfly Pavilion, observing live animals in both Creative Cavern and Insect Alley, hanging out in "Our Big Backyard" or exploring the Paw Paw Nature Trail.

 Elegance and Ease explores the fashion of these three top Parisian designers with selections from The Mint Museum's Fashion Collection.

-The exhibit features traditional Maya clothing, including fashions of the Kaqchikel, Ixil, K'iche', Mam, Tz'utujil, Chuj, Awakatek, Jakaltek, and Poqomchi' from Guatemala, and Tzotzil and Tzeltal from Chiapas, Mexico. $5-$10; free for children 4 years old and under; free on Tuesdays from 5-9 p.m.
+The exhibit features traditional Maya clothing, including fashions of the Kaqchikel, Ixil, K'iche', Mam, Tz'utujil, Chuj, Awakatek, Jakaltek, and Poqomchi' from Guatemala, and the Tzotzil and Tzeltal from Chiapas, Mexico.